 Recognition and Education

-The When Work Works Award (formerly known as the Alfred P. Sloan Award for Excellence in Workplace Effectiveness and Flexibility) recognizes employers of all types and sizes that are using workplace flexibility as a tool to enhance business and employee success.
+The When Work Works Award recognizes employers of all types and sizes that are using workplace flexibility as a tool to enhance business and employee success.
 The Award is offered to employers within the When Work Works partner communities as well as to those outside of these locations as “at-large” applicants.

 The Award is unique for its rigorous criteria.
-To win, applicants must rank among the top 20% of U.S. employers in terms of their programs and practices for creating effective and flexible workplaces, based on nationally representative data from Families and Work Institute.
+To win, applicants must rank among the top 25% of U.S. employers in terms of their programs and practices for creating effective and flexible workplaces, based on nationally representative data from SHRM.
 What is more, two thirds of the overall score is derived from a confidential employee survey, ensuring that these programs and practices are having a real impact where the “rubber meets the road” on the employee experience.

-All applicants receive a personalized benchmarking report comparing their effective and flexible workplace practices to a nationally representative sample of U.S. employers and to Award winners.
+All applicants receive a personalized benchmarking report comparing their effective and flexible workplace practices to a nationally representative sample of U.S. employers.